rob-chambers/Cars/README.md

 - Added new Core .NET Standard project to hold the data model
 - Created class / database diagram using Dia
 - Started on UI screen mockups in Pencil

+- Should have created a new Prism solution for using the Prism Full App (.NET Core) template from https://marketplace.visualstudio.com/items?itemName=BrianLagunas.PrismTemplatePack
+- Used the DryIOC container

+# Architecture Notes

+- Create Prism modules SearchModule, ComparisonModule, FavouritesModule